Traveling to the BTU

 The Brisbane Trail Ultra Start line is only a short 20 minute, 8km drive from South Bank and the CBD (parking will be available adjacent to the start line).

 Public transport options of course include Taxi’s or ride share options.
-For 30km racers, the 385 bus service leaves from South Bank approximately every 15 minutes from 6:30am and stops a short 300m from the start line (the 385 won’t get you there on time for the 110km or 60km events).
+For BTU30, BTU60 racers, the 385 bus service leaves from South Bank approximately every 15 minutes from 6:30am and stops a short 300m from the start line (the 385 won’t get you there on time for the 110km or 60km events).
+You will need to book a shuttle when you enter the BTU.

 Getting back to the South Bank Finish Line

 Yay!
 You will run back to South Bank meaning no transport needed!
-Your support crew can drive, or jump on the shuttle.
+Your support crew can drive, or jump on the 385.
 Parking is also available at South Bank Parklands Car Park.

 Public transport options include catching a taxi or ride share or use the 385 Bus from The Gap back to South Bank cultural centre.